liquidctl/liquidctl/README.md

 > pip install liquidctl==<version>
 ```

-For the latest changes and to contribute back to the project, it is best to clone the source code repository and install liquidctl from your local copy:
+For the latest changes and to contribute back to the project, it is best to clone the source code repository.
+You can directly execute the code, or install it from that local copy.

 ```
 > git clone https://github.com/jonasmalacofilho/liquidctl
 > cd liquidctl
+> pip install .
-> python setup.py install
+> python -m liquidctl.cli <args>...
 ```

 _¹ See [How to use libusb under Windows](https://github.com/libusb/libusb/wiki/FAQ#how-to-use-libusb-under-windows) for more information._